-You could get help from a mediator or collaborative law practitioner to make arrangements about the children, see under heading Family mediation or collaboration.
+You could get help from a mediator or collaborative law practitioner to make arrangements about the children, see Family mediation or collaboration.

 If you are thinking of going to court about arrangements for your children, you should consult an experienced adviser, for example, a family law solicitor or go to a Citizens Advice Bureau.
-To search for details of your nearest CAB, including those that can give advice by e-mail, click on nearest CAB.
+Find out more about the advice options we offer.

-- who the child should live with (a residence order)
+- who the child should live with - called a residence order or 'custody'

-- who the child should have contact with and what sort of contact it should be (a contact order)
+- who the child should have contact with - called a contact order including what sort of contact it should be and whether it should be supervised

 - preventing something happening, for example, a name change